 by Matt Slick

 Was Adolf Hitler a Christian?
 No, he was not.
 Still, some say he was because there are quotes where he supports Christianity.
 Yes, that is true because he was attempting to rise politically.
 Germany at the time was Christian by tradition, and he would not have been able to be elected into power by denouncing it.
-So, it was not until after he was in power that he showed his true colors and announce not only the Jews, but Christianity as well.
+So, it was not until after he was in power that he showed his true colors and denounced not only the Jews but Christianity as well.

 These quotes are taken from the book Hitler's Table Talk, 1941-1944, His Private Conversations by Gerhard L. Weinberg, Translated by Norman Cameron and R. H. Stevens, Enigma Books, 2008.
 They are what Hitler thought about Christianity.

 - "Christianity was the first creed in the world to exterminate its adversaries in the name of love.
 Its keynote is intolerance." (p.
 8), July 11-12-1941.

 - "The Slav peoples are not destined to live a cleanly life.
 They know it, and we would be wrong to persuade them of the contrary.
 It was we who, in 1918, created the Baltic countries and the Ukraine.
 But nowadays we have no interest in maintaining Baltic States, any more than in creating an independent Ukraine.
 We must likewise prevent them from returning to Christianity.
 That would be a grave fault, for it would be giving them a form of organization." (p.
 28).
 September 17, 1941

 - "Christianity is a rebellion against natural law, a protest against nature.
 Taken to its logical extreme, Christianity would mean the systematic cultivation of the human failure." (p.
 41).
 October 10, 1941

 - "So it’s not opportune to hurl ourselves now into a struggle with the Churches.
 The best thing is to let Christianity die a natural death.
 A slow death has something comforting about it." (p.
 48).
 October 14, 1941